ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 Wynton HPC provides High Performance Computing resources to the UCSF Research community.

-We are not able to provide server hosting, data storage, or consulting services outside of our core mission in Research High Performance Computing.
+We are not able to provide server hosting, application hosting, data storage, or consulting services outside of our core mission in Research High Performance Computing.

-For these, and related services, we suggest you contact UCSF IT regarding their offerings in these categories.
+For these, and related services, we suggest you contact UCSF IT regarding their offerings.

+For example:

 [UCSF IT Virtual Server Hosting](https://it.ucsf.edu/service/virtual-server-hosting)